k1au3/K1au3/README.md

 -
         In my spare time i like to read books, prefferably thriller. quite fascinated by metaphysics,
         the space time continuum and such.
-Sunsets too

 <br/>